How Do Companies Get Naming Rights Over Public Spaces?

 All of these spaces are publicly owned or operated.
 So, why and how does a company get to put its name on one of these spaces?
 Well, these deals are fairly complicated and unique to each space.
 For Miller Park and Fiserv Forum, the teams were given power over the naming rights.

 "The state legislation did allow the team to get the revenue from the naming rights," says Larry Sandler.
-He's a Milwaukee-based writer whose article on naming rights is featured in this month's Milwaukee Magazine.
+He's a Milwaukee-based writer whose article on naming rights is featured in July's Milwaukee Magazine.

 Sandler says that varies based on venue.
 In some cases, like the UWM Panther Arena and Miller High Life Theatre, money from naming rights goes directly to the district ("a tax-supported entity").
 In the case of the baseball stadium and basketball arena, the naming rights revenue is intended to offset private contributions, particularly from team owners.